U.S. awards $2.8 billion for EV battery, grid projects | Headlines

 U.S. awards $2.8 billion for EV battery, grid projects

-The 20 manufacturing and processing companies in 15 states winning U.S. Energy Department grants will use funds to develop enough battery-grade lithium, graphite and nickel and the first large-scale, U.S. commercial lithium electrolyte salt production facility.
-The projects include "retrofitted, and expanded commercial-scale domestic facilities to produce battery materials, processing, cell components, and battery recycling and demonstrations"
+Albemarle Corp and Piedmont Lithium Inc are among the 20 manufacturing and processing companies in at least 12 states winning U.S. Energy Department grants that will use funds to develop enough battery-grade lithium, graphite and nickel and the first large-scale, U.S. commercial lithium electrolyte salt production facility.
+The projects include "retrofitted, and expanded commercial-scale domestic facilities to produce battery materials, processing, cell components, and battery recycling and demonstrations," the White House official said.

 The White House said in a fact sheet the United States and allies do not produce enough of the critical minerals and materials used in EV batteries.
 It said: "China currently controls much of the critical mineral supply chain and the lack of mining, processing, and recycling capacity in the U.S. could hinder electric vehicle development and adoption, leaving the U.S. dependent on unreliable foreign supply chains."